Naoussa Dinner

 Must ordertuna tartare + sea-salt-baked fish

-A modern Greek seafood room on the road to Santa Maria beach, just east of Naoussa.
-The long beach lunch the Naoussa hotel crowd cabs over for; the kitchen leans contemporary on Cycladic ingredients (tuna tartare, fried calamari, sea-salt-baked whole fish).
+A modern Greek seafood room on the road to Santa Maria beach, just east of Naoussa; the long beach lunch the Naoussa hotel crowd cabs over for.
+The kitchen leans contemporary on Cycladic ingredients: tuna tartare, fried calamari, whole fish baked in sea salt.
 Open roughly Easter through October.
 Reserve the table closest to the water.

 On the way to Santa MariaModern Greek seafoodReserve water-side

-InsiderCome for the sunset, not in spite of it — book the water's-edge table and ask for the seating about an hour before sundown, which fills first.
+InsiderBook the water's-edge table and take the seating about an hour before sundown; it fills first, for reasons that become obvious.
 Beyond the shrimp, the tuna tartare and the sea-salt-baked whole fish are the standouts.